 - Can I make it vegan?
 For sure.
 Use applesauce or flax egg instead.

-- Vanilla essence OR vanilla extract: I love how aromatic and delicate tasting this flavouring is!
+- Vanilla extract: I love how aromatic and delicate tasting this flavouring is!
 Just a small amount will give these cupcakes a lovely taste.

 - Boiling water: Adding hot water not only makes the batter smoother as the ingredients meld together effortlessly because of the heat, but it also makes it even softer and moist!